hkniberg/ainutshell/1-main/070-model-types.md

 Sooner or later we’ll have infinite movie series that autogenerate the next episode tailored to your tastes, as you are watching.
 Kind of scary if you think about it.

 > ![](../.gitbook/assets/egbert-small.png) **Egbert's take**
 > Ah, perfect!
 When aliens finally visit Earth, they'll find the remnants of human civilization: skeletons slumped on sofas, eyes fixed on screens.
 Cause of extinction?
 Starvation, because no one could tear themselves away from their personalized, never-ending Netflix series.
+That's how AI takes over the world!